DATA 7202OL - Applied Data Science

 General Course Information

-Course Code DATA 7202OL Course Applied Data Science Coordinating Unit School of Computer Science Term Online Teaching 6 Level Postgraduate Coursework Location/s Online Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange N Course Description An introduction to the role and application of data science in modern organisations and society.
+Course Code DATA 7202OL Course Applied Data Science Coordinating Unit Computer Science Term Online Teaching 6 Level Postgraduate Coursework Location/s Online Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange N Course Description An introduction to the role and application of data science in modern organisations and society.
 Case studies will be used to demonstrate current best practice as well as common pitfalls.
 Processes for data collection, analysis, verification and validation.
 The use of data for modelling, prediction and decision support.
 An overview of widely used tools for data analysis and modelling.

 Course Coordinator: Associate Professor Nickolas FalknerAssociate Professor Nickolas Falkner

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesUpon completion of this course/subject, students will be able to:

 - Recommend methodologies for the use of data science in business/ in modern organisations and societies